NHACP-IF/NHACP-specification/nhacp-specification.md

 The network adapter SHOULD implement file name matching compatible with the IEEE Std 1003.2 for the glob() function.

-### DIR-GET-ENTRY
+### GET-DIR-ENTRY

-Returns the next directory entry cached by a DIR-LIST request and advances the directory cursor.
+Returns the next directory entry cached by a LIST-DIR request and advances the directory cursor.

 | Name            | Type  | Notes                                          |